yadavalu/Number-Recognition/README.md

-# Fast Number Recognition
+# Tensorflow Number Recognition
-Barebones Neutral Network for Printed and Handwritten Number Recognition trained from MNIST database
+Neutral Network using Tensorflow for Printed and Handwritten Number Recognition trained from MNIST database

 ## Train and Test
-To train the model even further (open weights),
+To train the model, run
 ```
-$ python3 train.py [options]
+$ python3 train.py

-options:
-    -e <no. of epochs>      Train for only particular number of epochs.
-Default is 5 epochs.
 ```

 To test the model with the given weights,
 ```
 $ python3 test.py
 ```

+## Other funcitonalities
+test.py: flashes through the different images.

 More functionality to be added.

 ## Weights and Bias cache
-Weights and biases as well as number of epochs are stored in the `/cache` folder.
+Weights and biases as well as number of epochs are stored in the `/model` folder.
 ```
-📦cache
- ┣ 📜bias_0.npy
- ┣ 📜bias_1.npy
+📦model
- ┣ 📜epochs
+ ┣ 📜my_model.keras
- ┣ 📜weights_0.npy
+ ┣ 📜.gitignore
- ┗ 📜weights_1.npy
 ```